Skip to Main Content

 Review Process

 Applications will be reviewed by the MedNexus leadership team with additional review by UNF faculty with relevant experience.
-Applicants may be asked to meet and answer additional questions about the proposal.
+Finalists will be asked to present their proposal to a panel of industry professionals.

 Reviewers will consider the following criteria when scoring proposals: